jasonmimick/learn-mongodb/Cloud-Repl-Fun.md

 an SSH client.
 If you're using a *nix system, then you've already got one.
 If you're on a Windows system, then I recommend grabbing Putty from http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe and installing.

+Download the RL-Rocks.pem file to your laptop.
+Find your EC2 node below, and use ssh to connect.

 Team Name     | Amazon Node
 --- | ---
 Reading | aws.com